S aturday afternoon, at 1:00 PM, it was time for the cook-off.

 There was about a minute left to plate my dish, so I really had to hurry.
 I plated the steak and the salad that went along with it.

 And then a scoop of herbed butter went on top of the steak.

-I took my plate up to the judges, and then left the tent to find Eric.
+I took my plate up to the judges, and then left the tent.
 He took a picture when the Beringer staff sliced my steak and plated it for the judges.